sjackson0109/TeamsPublicHolidays/README.md

     - **SilentlyContinue**: Suppresses all debug messages and continues without interruption.
     - **Stop**: Halts execution when a debug message is encountered, allowing the user to investigate.
     - **Inquire**: Prompts the user to decide whether to continue or stop when a debug message is encountered.
     - **Continue**: Displays debug messages but continues execution without interruption.
+[Recommended for troubleshooting development]
     - **Ignore**: Ignores all debug messages and continues without interruption.
 2. **Import the PS1 Module**: Import the PowerShell script into your environment using:
     ```powershell